From Prototyping to Printing Truly Functional Production Parts

 We understand times are ever-changing, but if you’re looking for an affordable entry into 3D printing, Markforged is a viable option for you and your company.
 Markforged entered the 3D printing space and became a differentiator precisely because they make affordable 3D printers compared to their competitors.

-Markforged offers unique patented technology with their reinforcement fibers that make their parts very, very strong.
+Markforged offers unique patented technology with reinforcement fibers that make their parts very, very strong.
 Often, as strong as metal (and lighter)!
 Having such a wide selection of materials is amazing, as well.

 Please let us know if you would like to: